Edit Blog Post

 Of course, what brought me to Plymouth was the Pilgrim experience and its associated historical significance – like that makes me unique or something!
 (Actually, what brought me to Plymouth was the Dodge Ram, but the Pilgrim was in tow!)
 Oh, by the way, the passengers of the Mayflower referred to themselves as Puritans.
-The name Pilgrim was not applied to the Puritans until so used
+The name Pilgrim was not applied to the Puritans until so used by Governor

-by Governor William Bradford in 1630 (ten years after the crossing of the Atlantic).
+William Bradford in 1630 (ten years after the crossing of the Atlantic).
 Anyway, the 100-foot Mayflower departed Plymouth, England with 102 passengers and a crew of about 30 in September 1620.
 The Mayflower originally was bound for the mouth of the Hudson River in New York and land granted to the London Virginia Company in a patent from the British Crown.
 During the second month of the voyage, the ship was hit by strong storms and first sighted land at Cape Cod.
 After several days of trying to sail south to their planned destination, strong winter seas forced them to return to the safety of the Provincetown Harbor at Cape Cod.
 While at sea, there were two deaths, but this was just a precursor of what was to happen after their arrival in the New World when almost half the company would die during the first winter.
 For the life of me, I have never understood why anybody would embark on a two month voyage for New York in September.
 Maybe they planned to check in to a Best Eastern until spring!

-Since the patent was not granted for Massachusetts, the colonists decided to establish their own
+Since the patent was not granted for Massachusetts, the colonists decided to establish their own government.
+The

-government.
-The Mayflower Compact was based on the settlers' allegiance to the king and was, in essence, a social contract in which the settlers consented to follow the compact's rules and regulations for the sake of the survival of the group.
+Mayflower Compact was based on the settlers' allegiance to the king and was, in essence, a social contract in which the settlers consented to follow the compact's rules and regulations for the sake of the survival of the group.
 While exploring the Provincetown area, the Puritans happened upon and procured (either stole or “finders, keepers”) a stash of corn that had been stored for winter by the indigenous inhabitants of the Cape.
 Ya think that mighta ruffled an eagle feather or two?
 After finding no dependable source of drinking water after five weeks of exploration, the Mayflower pulled anchor and moved from Provincetown to Plymouth – with the corn, of course.

 True to form for me, an initial stop was at the visitor center in downtown Plymouth.
 Based on my interests, the attendant gave me a suggested list of attractions to satisfy my historical appetite.
 Getting ahead of myself a little, parking is a challenge.
 Most of the on-street parking is metered with a two-hour limit.
 I found the best parking option to be a free lot near the Jenny Grist Mill.
-The five or six block walk to the waterfront is relatively level and passes along
+The five or six block walk to the waterfront is relatively level and passes along the gristmill

-the gristmill (and its requisite stream) and through a municipal park.
+(and its requisite stream) and through a municipal park.
 There is also a free parking lot adjacent to Burial Hill when you visit that landmark.

 After departing the visitor center, I took a familiarization drive around the historic district and stumbled upon the National Monument to the Forefathers.
 The 81-foot granite monument was dedicated in August 1889 and was, "Erected by a grateful people in remembrance of their labors, sacrifices and sufferings for the cause of civil and religious freedom."
 Atop the base, a statue of Faith points toward heaven with her foot on Plymouth Rock while figures of Liberty, Law, Education and Morality sit at her feet.
 Below each of the seated figures, three-dimensional “pictures” depict four significant events in Pilgrim history: the departure from Holland, the signing of the Mayflower Compact, the landing at Plymouth Rock and the treaty with Chief Massasoit.
 The shrine is a must see for Plymouth visitors and deserves at least thirty minutes to absorb the significance and to appreciate the craftsmanship and the art.

 Plymouth is not an attraction “to do” but rather an experience to embrace.
-There is the only remaining house where a Mayflower passenger lived at
+There is the only remaining house where a Mayflower passenger lived at some point

-some point – now a privately owned residence not open to the public.
+– now a privately owned residence not open to the public.
 There are statues of Chief Massasoit, Governor Bradford, the Pilgrim Maiden, the Pilgrim Mother and Myles Standish.
 Plymouth Rock itself, Burial Hill, the Burial Hill monument to those who succumbed to the first winter and the aforementioned Forefather's Monument are there.
 Even the Pilgrim Memorial State Park is atypical.
 I’m sure there is a map somewhere that defines the boundaries, but the entire historic district echoes with the voices of our forefathers.
 There is much less “to do” than most tourist destinations, but there is an abundance of things to see and to contemplate.
 The Plymouth experience will cause pause to appreciate the struggles and sacrifices of ALL our predecessors.

 Of the three attractions “I did” in Plymouth, two are traditional museums and one is a living museum.
 Pilgrim Hall Museum has a very academic air and is focused on telling “The Pilgrim Story” through original art, documents and artifacts.
-Built in 1824, Pilgrim Hall Museum is the oldest continuously–operating public museum in the U.S. and has an unmatched collection of Pilgrim possessions including William Bradford’s Bible, Myles Standish’s sword, the only portrait of a Pilgrim
+Built in 1824, Pilgrim Hall Museum is the oldest continuously–operating public museum in the U.S. and has an unmatched collection of Pilgrim possessions including William Bradford’s Bible, Myles Standish’s sword, the only portrait of a Pilgrim painted from

-painted from life (Edward Winslow), the cradle of Peregrine White (New England’s first–born of European descent), William Brewster’s “great chair” and the earliest sampler made in America (embroidered by the teenage daughter of Myles Standish).
+life (Edward Winslow), the cradle of Peregrine White (New England’s first–born of European descent), William Brewster’s “great chair” and the earliest sampler made in America (embroidered by the teenage daughter of Myles Standish).

 Patents were charters to large areas of land granted to merchant entrepreneurs giving the permission of the King to start a settlement in the New World.
 In 1620, the Virginia Company was issued the (First) Peirce Patent for the land that was to be inhabited by the Pilgrims in the Virginia territory (which then included modern day New York).
 The First Peirce Patent was never effectuated because the Mayflower landed outside the bounds of the area described in the granting document.
 When the Mayflower returned to England in April 1621 and the sponsoring merchants learned that the Pilgrims had settled at Plymouth, they then obtained a patent that granted them the authority to settle the land in the Plymouth area.
 This Second Peirce Patent confirmed the Pilgrims’ settlement and governance of Plymouth.
 The Pilgrim Hall Museum possesses and displays the 1621 Second Peirce Patent as well as a subsequent 1630 Bradford Patent.

-It is sobering to stand in front of a sword that
+It is sobering to stand in front of a sword that made its

 Did This Travel On The Mayflower?